Takako Saito: Düsseldorf

 From 1978, Saito lived and worked in Düsseldorf.
 Her move to Dūsseldorf and initial housing in the caretaker's workshop of a student hostel directed by Fluxus collector Erik Andersch allowed her to begin working full-time as an artist.
 Her later pieces maintain the Fluxus ideal of eroding the boundaries between performer and viewer, but, as art historian Dieter Daniels argues, they play with the traditional idea of the dissolution of authorship by combining obvious craftsmanship of objects with an open-ended collaboration through the use and exchange of these objects.
 An example of such a work in a more formal exhibition setting is Saito's You + Me Shop:Saito's You and Me Shop again includes the idea of exchange with the viewer and of collaborative artistic work.
 In a small shop resembling a market stall, the artist as sales woman offered an arranged selection of those small things or materials which she also used in her objects: dried onion skins, chestnuts, pieces of wood.
 Here, the interaction with the viewer started with the joint selection, placement and fixation of the offered items on paper plates.
 It ended with the handing over of the object to the respective participant.Beyond the gallery setting, however, her practice extended to the entirety of her living situation.
-She handmade her clothing, furniture, and other items for daily use in her Dusseldorf studio, embodying in her daily life a concrete recognition of the labor and craft of living.
+She handmade her clothing, furniture, and other items for daily use in her Düsseldorf studio, embodying in her daily life a concrete recognition of the labor and craft of living.
 Daniels notes that while her work is often compared to that of Marcel Duchamp, given Duchamp's focus on the readymade as an escape from labor and his claim for the right to be lazy, Saito comes across as more self-aware of the various forms that labor and craft can take and the relations this investment creates when objects are left available for open exchange.

 Aside from solo exhibitions in Düsseldorf, Cologne, Fukui, New York, Kansas, Bremen, Kaunas, and Schwerin in later years, her work has been featured in Re-Imagining Asia at the House of World Cultures in Berlin in 2008 and in Fluxus retrospectives at Museum Ostwall in Dortmund, Germany in 2012–13; the Museum of Modern Art in New York in 2010; and the Tate Modern, London in 2008.